Skylarrji/the-collection/README.md

 ## Setup

+First, clone this repository using the http link.

-Open the project on VSCode and open two terminals:
+Then, open the cloned repository on VSCode and open two terminals:

 ### Terminal #1 (Frontend)
-Enter the following commands for pure front end work:
+Enter the following command:
-`cd my-webapp`
-`npm start`

-If running it with backend, run the following:
-`cd my-webapp`
-`npm run build`
-Then, copy and paste the build folder that was created to the my-webapp-backend folder.
+`cd my-webapp && npm i && npm start`

 ### Terminal #2 (Backend)
-Enter the following commands:
+Enter the following command:
-`cd my-webapp-backend`
-`npm run dev`
+`cd my-webapp-backend && npm i && npm run dev`